 Expenditures for additions, improvements and replacements are capitalized and depreciated to a salvage value of \$0.
-Repair and maintenance costs on rental equipment are included in cost of rental revenue on the consolidated statements of comprehensive income.
-Repair and maintenance expense, which includes labor, parts and freight, for rental equipment was \$2,527, \$2,854 and \$2,289 for the years ended December 31, 2020, 2019 and 2018, respectively.
+Repair and maintenance costs on rental equipment are included in cost of rental revenue on the consolidated statements of comprehensive income (loss).
+Repair and maintenance expense, which includes labor, parts and freight, for rental equipment was \$3,387, \$2,527 and \$2,854 for the years ended December 31, 2021, 2020 and 2019, respectively.